American McGee

-American McGee is an American retired video game designer.
+American McGee is an American video game designer.
 He is best known as the designer of American McGee's Alice, its sequel Alice: Madness Returns, and his works on various video games from id Software.

 Early life

 American McGee was born in Dallas, Texas, to an eccentric mother who was a house painter.
 His only interaction with his biological father was on his 13th birthday, a meeting which turned violent as McGee's father drunkenly assaulted him that night.
 McGee was highly creative and was gifted in mathematics and science, taking an early interest in computer programming.
 He was eventually accepted to a magnet school for computer science.

-In explaining where his name came from, McGee has said that his mother was a hippie and was inspired by a woman she knew in college that named her child "America":

-Yes, my mother named me that.
-She claims a woman she knew in college, who named her daughter "America", inspired the name.
-She also tells me that she was thinking of naming me "Obnard".
-She was and always has been a very eccentric and creative person.